filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 ![3D Squares puzzle](/assets/images/IMG_8250 v3.jpg)

-This puzzle was found in the back of our games cupboard.
+This puzzle from DaMert Company recently emerged from a back corner of our games cupboard.
 Abandoned years ago, I don't think we ever solved it.

-It's deceptively simple to explain.
+It is deceptively simple to explain.
 There are 9 tiles to place on the 3x3 board, and the idea is to match all the half-planes between neighboring tiles.

 So how hard could it be?
 It turns out that depends on how you approach it…